 In the autumn of 1945, Frieda Busch, Adolf’s wife, who had a very maternal affection for Istomin, put him in contact with Justin and Kate Tannhauser.
 These great gallerists and art dealers had emigrated to the United States.
 Justin Tannhauser immediately developed a great deal of sympathy for this young pianist who was so open to all the arts.
-He helped him to deepen his artistic education, welcoming him into his home and showing him his exceptional personal collection, much of which he was to bequeath to the Guggenheim Museum in 1963.
-He gave him an etching of Picasso.
-Istomin had fallen in love with a Picasso gouache, for which he offered him a very favorable price and a payment in several installments.
+He helped him to deepen his artistic education, welcoming him into his home and showing him his exceptional personal collection, much of which he was to bequeath to the Guggenheim Museum in 1963, and gave him an etching of Picasso.
+Istomin had fallen in love with a Picasso gouache, for which Tannhauser offered him a very favorable price and payment in several installments.
 Istomin had to resell his Klee drawing and had great difficulty fulfilling his financial commitment, for which Tannhauser kindly agreed to postpone the deadline.

 However, the works that Istomin most cherished belonged to the first half of the 20th century.
-The best represented artist was Pablo Picasso with seven items: a 1959 gouache, Scène de corrida; a watercolor, Femme au bras levé; a study for the famous painting Trois femmes – 1908, which had belonged to Apollinaire; two etchings (La Danse – 1905; Les Pauvres – 1905 from the Saltimbanques suite edited by Ambroise Vollard); a lithograph of 1924, Femme assise; a charcoal and pencil study for Three Guitars.
-Picasso was also by far the most present artist in Istomin’s library, with eighty-nine books, including very precious collections of original lithographs.
+The best represented artist was Pablo Picasso with seven items: a 1959 gouache, Scène de corrida; a watercolor, Femme au bras levé; a study for the famous painting Trois femmes – 1908, which had belonged to Apollinaire; two etchings (La Danse – 1905; Les Pauvres – 1905 from the Saltimbanques suite edited by Ambroise Vollard); a lithograph of 1924, Femme assise; and a charcoal and pencil study for Three Guitars.
+Picasso was also by far the most present artist in Istomin’s library, with eighty-nine books, including some priceless collections of original lithographs. .

 Matisse and Giacometti were almost as important as Picasso in Istomin’s artistic pantheon.
 He had acquired two important drawings by Matisse, Jeune Femme (femme assise) and a study for Tabac Royal.
 He also acquired some twenty-three books to explore the whole of Matisse’s work.
 As for his two drawings by Giacometti (Interior in Stampa 1955 and Portrait of Igor Stravinsky 1957), they were among the works he most treasured.
 He found very moving that Stravinsky, who had been able to see the Giacometti exhibition presented by the Guggenheim Museum in 1955, wanted to meet Giacometti in Paris two years later.
 Stravinsky had come for the premiere of his ballet Agon at the Paris Opera.
 He agreed to pose for Giacometti, who made about twenty drawings, in very different attitudes and perspectives.
 Istomin would have loved to attend these sessions, which brought together two of the artists he admired most!
-One of the drawings was used for the cover of Agon‘s first recording.
+One of the sketches was used for the cover of Agon‘s first recording. .

 The rest of his collection included isolated works that had seduced him during his visits to galleries around the world.
 There were lithographs by Maillol (Female Nude seen from the back), Braque (La Théière), André Masson (Portrait 1938), Renoir (L’enfant au biscuit), Miro and Jacques Villon.
-Istomin was very fond of three pencil drawings: Musicienne by Cocteau (dedicated to Carole Weisweler), Le Jour bar Juan Gris (still life with bottle, glass, plate and newspaper), and Les Instruments de musique by Fernand Léger (dated 1925).
-And to complete the inventory of the nearly one hundred works in his collection, there remains a Soutine canvas, painted in 1919, Brace of pheasants, and a unique sculpture, a bronze by Jacques Lipchitz (Figure, 1915).
+Istomin was very fond of three pencil drawings: Musicienne by Cocteau (dedicated to Carole Weisweler), Le Jour by Juan Gris (still life with bottle, glass, plate and newspaper), and Les Instruments de musique by Fernand Léger (dated 1925).
+And to complete the inventory of the nearly one hundred works in his collection, there remains a Soutine canvas painted in 1919, Brace of Pheasants, and a unique sculpture, a bronze by Jacques Lipchitz (Figure, 1915).

-Besides Fine Arts, Eugene Istomin was also passionate about Greek and Chinese civilizations.
+In addition to the fine arts, Eugene Istomin was also passionate about Greek and Chinese civilizations.
 He had bought many books, some vases and other objects.